Somewhere along the line “meetings” has become a dirty word

 Before you schedule that next meeting, think: Is there another way?

-Someone who doesn’t mind being interrupted can monitor these message channels and respond – if they choose – in near real time.
-Someone who is in the zone can minimize their IM window, turn off notifications and respond at his or her leisure.
+Someone who doesn’t mind being interrupted can monitor these message channels and respond – if they choose – in near real-time.
+Someone who is in the zone can turn off notifications and respond at their leisure.

-Some things really are accomplished best via synchronous communication: retrospectives / post-mortems, 1-1 reviews, sprint planning, kick offs, backlog estimating, demos…
+Some things really are accomplished best via synchronous communication: retrospectives / post-mortems, 1-1 chats, sprint planning, kick-offs, backlog refinement, sprint reviews…

-They help people communicate with each other quickly, to get to a point of common understanding efficiently – more so than 20 emails or IMs back and forth.
+They help people communicate with each other quickly, to get to a point of common understanding efficiently – more so than 20 emails or DMs back and forth.

 There is less potential for misunderstanding (provided folks say what they mean and mean what they say).
 Good meetings provide the opportunity for meaningful conflict as well as meaningful resolution.